itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 Click **"Dashboards"** from the Main Navigation menu.

-Then Select the "Autonomous Cloud Concepts with Keptn" Dashboard.
+Then Select the **"Autonomous Cloud Concepts with Keptn"** Dashboard.

 <img src="../../assets/images/lab_1-acck-dashboard.png" width="500"/>

-Now your Dashboard should load.
+Now you should see your Dashboard.

 <img src="../../assets/images/lab_1-acck-details.png" width="500"/>

-### Outline
+Next we will create a few configuration items.

-In this lab you will:
+### Configuration

 1. Create a service tag
 2. Kick off Keptn Orders 2 Build